 A will, also known as a last will and testament, is a document many believe you always need.
 It is also a document many try to do by themselves.
 Not everyone needs a will.
 You only need a will if you have a “probate estate”.
-When you die, you can no longer sign documents such as a deed to transfer ownership in property.
+When you die, you can no longer sign documents such as a deed to transfer ownership of a property.
 The person who can be approved by the probate court to sign documents on your behalf is called an executor (if you have a will) or an administrator (if you do not have a will).
 You do not need to have anyone approved to sign on your behalf after death if you do not own any assets that would require that signature.
 For example, if you sell your home prior to moving in with a child or going to assisted living and your only other assets are bank or investment accounts and insurance policies with beneficiaries named, then you will not have any assets that would be part of a probate estate and you can avoid the probate process entirely without a will or a trust.
 A probate estate is composed only of assets that must be transferred with the signature of the person who passed away.

 Do-it-yourself (DIY) wills can often cause more problems than they solve.
 Take it from some of my clients who have paid far more in probate fees because of mistakes they made when they tried to do wills for themselves or their loved ones.

 A will is a legal document that becomes active only upon death.
 It may be filed with the probate court after death.
 You may also file it with the probate court prior to your death, but you will need to remember to file any codicils (amendments to your will) or new wills with the probate court as well to keep the court updated.
 This extra chore is why most people wait until death to file someone’s will.
 A will contains your wishes about how your estate, or your stuff, should be distributed when you die, guardians for your minor children or disabled adult children, who will be in charge of making sure your debts are paid and your property is divided and distributed correctly.
-To create a will you must sign it the correct way with the correct amount of witnesses and an affidavit in order to have the no anxiety, no unwanted delay experience during the probate process.
+To create a will you must sign it the correct way with the correct amount of witnesses and an affidavit in order to have no anxiety and no unwanted delay experience during the probate process.

 A will does not help you avoid probate court or the process of having your will reviewed and your executor approved by the probate judge.
 In fact, your will cannot be used or your plans put into action unless a probate court reviews your will and approves your executor – what I call the probate process.
 So why do a will if you still have to go through the probate process?
 For several reasons: